She who walked in circles

 ---

-Just small decisions that she previously ducked.
+Just small decisions she had previously avoided.

-And slowly the world began to respond.
+And slowly, the world began to respond.

-Not with joy.
+Not with cheers.

 But with something better: consistency.

-The Patient One nodded often.
+The Patient One often nodded.

-The general began to practice walking more slowly.
+The General began to practice walking slower.

-The archivist actually cleared out a folder.
+The Archivist actually cleared out a folder.

 And the Acrobat... well, the Acrobat taught her that sometimes you have to step aside to see your own development without magnification.